-Surrogate endpoints (Section 2.2.3) A surrogate endpoint must have a clear biological or medical rationale or have a strong or validated link to a final endpoint of interest.
-The magnitude of the effect on the surrogate should be similar to that on the final endpoint.
+Surrogate endpoints (Section 2.2.3) A surrogate endpoint must have a clear biological or medical rationale or have a strong and validated link to a final endpoint of interest.

 Composite endpoints (Section 2.2.4) A change in a composite endpoint should be clinically meaningful.
 All of the individual components of a composite must be reliable and valid endpoints.
 The components that drive the composite result should be identified.